Thesis

 • This isn't just an evolution; it's an imperative transformation.
 For those with the vision and ambition, the opportunity is immense and immediate.

-Electrification of the Auto & Mobility Sectors will Disrupt Manufacturing, Sales,
+Electrification of the Auto & Mobility Sectors will Disrupt Manufacturing, Sales, Solutions and Services

 The shift towards electric creates large opportunities across the automotive & energy value chains